Bowser1704/MIT-6.S081/notes/traps-and-systemcalls.md

 syscall

-- The user code places the arguments for exec in registers a0 and a1, and puts the system call number in a7.
+- The user code places the arguments for exec in registers a0 and a1, **and puts the system call number in a7.** Return value is in a0.

 - get system call number from `kernel/syscall.h`